Withernsea Pier: New pier

 In January 2021, the first stage of the new pier was given the go-ahead, with funding from the East Coast Communities Fund, local fundraising and funding from the National Lottery.
 The new pier is intended to be 500 ft long, only half of the original pier, but wider.
 The project is being promoted by the Withernsea Pier and Promenade Association, who plan to build the pier in stages.
 In January 2020, the cost of the project was estimated at £8 million.

 The first stage of the new build is a viewing platform extending from the pier towers.
 This was costed at £70,000 in 2016, which had risen to £235,000 by the time of the approval had been granted in January 2021.
 In April 2021, building work was halted after "East Riding Council... raised a number of additional questions on the plans submitted some months ago."
+In May 2023, the project was formally abandoned, with a spokesperson from the group describing the new structure as "no longer viable."